-Humans when in groups exhibit behaviors that are not necessarily expected from any one of the individuals in the group TOWARD stability, purpose and order.
+Humans when in groups exhibit behaviors that are not necessarily expected from any one of the individuals in the group TOWARD stability, purpose, and order.
 These types of systems are termed Complex Adaptive Systems.
 They are driven by heterogeneity: the more different the individuals, the greater the impetus for change toward homeostasis.

-Institutions have specific processes for transmittal of environmentally supported culture and enforcement of rules.
-The resultant culture and rules are expressed in values, beliefs, and expectations linked to environment and events over time.
+Institutions have specific processes for the transmittal of environmentally supported culture and enforcement of rules.
+The resultant culture and rules are expressed in values, beliefs, and expectations linked to the environment and events over time.

-This means that hierarchies naturally form as the goals, standards and norms are agreed upon implicitly or explicitly.
-The leadership and culture that results is primarily dependent upon individual expertise.
+This means that hierarchies naturally form as the goals, standards, and norms are agreed upon implicitly or explicitly.
+The leadership and culture that results are primarily dependent upon individual expertise.
 It is not necessarily competence for the tasks at hand.
 Without clear qualifications for leadership or evaluation of fit with goals, leaders will hold operational expertise or political advantage.
 It is always true that individual expertise is most important to leadership and culture change in institutions.
 The question is does the group have the structural policies in place to support sustainable change?
 It is not enough to answer this question with a Yes or No. Examining the complexity asks HOW the structural policies influence choice behavior.

 Quick Thought on Choice

-The primary motivation of all individuals is toward purpose and order, predictability and homeostasis.
+The primary motivation of all individuals is toward purpose and order, predictability, and homeostasis.
 But, agency is a complex choice (Bandura, 2001; Bertalanffy, 1969; Csikszentmihalyi, 1998; Miller & Page, 2007).
 Humans are not unique in their ability to both make decisions and articulate their process as a pattern for observers.
 Other animals can teach and learn.
-But, humans (other than marketers and salepeople) seem unaware or at least passive toward their ability to create physical embodiments of expected choice behavior.
-Creating institutions is about INFLUENCE through the physical space and culture—reinforced behaviors, norms and beliefs about the knowledge, relationships, and social roles.
+But, humans (other than marketers and salespeople) seem unaware or at least passive toward their ability to create physical embodiments of expected choice behavior.
+Creating institutions is about INFLUENCE through the physical space and culture—reinforced behaviors, norms, and beliefs about the knowledge, relationships, and social roles.

-Environmental complexity is our entry into the emerging science surrounding behavior, mental health, well-being and their connection with the physical brain, neurology, and the fundamental mechanisms underlying “humanness.”
+Environmental complexity is our entry into the emerging science surrounding behavior, mental health, well-being, and their connection with the physical brain, neurology, and the fundamental mechanisms underlying “humanness.”
 What may surprise you is that the social work profession has advanced models beyond the diagnostic statistical manual (DSM).
-What I hope excites you is that application of these models within the context of statistical/mathematical models combined with neuroscience portend an expansion of our understanding of choice behavior and monumental improvement in service to clients.
+What I hope excites you is that application of these models within the context of statistical/mathematical models combined with neuroscience portends an expansion of our understanding of choice behavior and monumental improvement in service to clients.

-Ecological Perspective of Gitterman & Germain, not to be confused with the ecological systems theory of Bronfenbrenner, was presented as early as 1973.
+The ecological Perspective of Gitterman & Germain, not to be confused with the ecological systems theory of Bronfenbrenner, was presented as early as 1973.
 The framework describes how transactions with Environment and Culture impact behavior (See Gitterman & Germain, 2008;1973).

 These add to Agent and Institutional complexity another variable.
 Humans make “deals” or contracts functionally with the environment.
 More specifically, humans perform based on role perception and adoption specific to culture outside the individual or the institution, and resulting from the interactive effects of person-to-institution and person-to-institution in the environmental context.
 This means that examining complexity must include a careful articulation of the physical environment and metaphysical culture.
 This is not just a description.
 Careful articulation suggests a connection between agent, institution, and environment-culture.
 The agent perceives a contract.
 The institution supports a contract.
 Both contracts operate within a larger structural context that impacts whether any certain real outcome is possible.

 A simple example.
 An annual race is organized with a reported $500 prize.
 Individuals train all year for the event.
 The town gears up with industry supporting the annual race.
 The agents are ready to run.
 The institutions are supportive.
 What no one counted on was the flood that would envelope 75% of the town under 3 feet of water.
 It is impossible to run the race in these conditions.
 Though this example illustrates an act of nature, consider that other environmental (and even acts of nature: meteorology anyone?) are predictable if we account for them in our examination of complexity.
 To simply abdicate predictive capability is at least ignorant of available technology.
-At most it is negligent of due diligence.
+At most, it is negligent of due diligence.
 Neither are good looks for a social worker.